The popularity of WhatsApp has surged in recent years, with the number of users reaching 2.78 billion in 2024.

 It means WhatsApp has specifically partnered with these companies to ensure a safe and secure use of their app for your business.

-It’s how Talkative can provide WhatsApp as part of our customer service platform, for instance, providing privacy, security, and GDPR compliance whenever you’re talking with your customers online.
+It’s how Talkative can provide WhatsApp as part of our customer engagement platform - providing privacy, security, and GDPR compliance whenever you’re talking with your customers online.

 The WhatsApp Business API has other advantages too.